derekeiri/SMART_Imaging/README.md

 In XWF, turn off the warning to not forget to take your dongle.
 The script will be interrupted if it pops up.

 The batch files are described below:
 * *smart_imaging.bat*: The primary batch file.
 This is executed from Command Prompt using administrator privileges.
-From the prompt, cd to the directory of the batch files then enter the following command:
+From the console window, change to the directory (cd) where the batch files are located.
+The batch file may be executed by entering the following command:
 ```
 start smart_imaging.bat
 ```